-There is such a breadth of information online about the GDPR (General Data Protection Regulation) that it can be daunting to find even basic clarifications on its rules and requirements.
+There is so much information available on the GDPR (General Data Protection Regulation) that it can be daunting knowing where to begin.

 With this blog, we hope to simplify things, providing quick explanations of the GDPR’s core concepts.
 For those who want to learn more about each topic, we have links to articles where we’ve discussed the issue in more detail.

-Article 4 of the GDPR defines personal data as any information that identifies or can be used to identify a natural, living person.
+Article 4 of the GDPR defines personal data as any information that identifies or can be used to identify a natural, living person (as opposed to an organisational entity).
 There’s no definitive list of what this consists of, but the Regulation explains that it can include: